aman0046/CPP-STL-Library/README.md

 # UNORDERED MAPS IN C++

-An `unordered_map` is a data structure that stores elements in a mapped fashion.
+- An `unordered_map` is a data structure that stores elements in a mapped fashion.
 Each element has a key value and a mapped value.
 Essentially, it stores key-value pairs.
-Keys are unique and do not have a particular order.
+- Keys are unique and do not have a particular order.

-Implemented using Hash tables.
+- Implemented using `Hash tables`.

 ## Declaring map